Saki (musician): Equipment

 To commemorate her tenth anniversary as a musician, Saki partnered with Young Guitar Magazine to create a line of limited edition guitar straps.
 The guitarist revealed that manufactured guitar slides are too big for her thin fingers, so she inspected all the bottles in her house until finding that salt bottles fit perfectly and said she planned to bring them on tour with her.
 Saki's Marshall Custom Shop Tattoo Series amplifiers have become one of her trademarks.
 It has a CSJVM410T5 head and a CS1960AT5 cabinet, with a Fractal Audio Systems Axe-Fx III.
-She bought it due to its flashy paint job of a skeleton and said it was the only one in Japan at the time because the distributor thought no one would want them.
-In April 2022, her guitar pedalboard consisted of a MIDI foot controller to the Axe-Fx III, a Boss FV-500 volume pedal, and a Morley 20/20 Bad Horsie Wah (MTBH2) wah pedal.
+She bought it in 2014 due to its flashy paint job of a skeleton and said it was the only one in Japan at the time because the distributor thought no one would want them.
+Towards the end of 2023, she bought a Bogner Ecstasy Pandora.
+In April 2022, Saki's guitar pedalboard consisted of a MIDI foot controller to the Axe-Fx III, a Boss FV-500 volume pedal, and a Morley 20/20 Bad Horsie Wah (MTBH2) wah pedal.